metavalent/metavalent.github.io/_posts/2024-03-10-08-08-08-Immense-Inner-Security.md

 Watch [What will happen to you in the age of AI?](https://youtu.be/Bm7YfElJfIA) if the embed does not behave nicely.

 #### Including AI, AGI, and the packet-switched Global Brain.
-David Bohm called this reflective, self-similar unfolding the *Implicate Order*.
+David Bohm called this reflective, self-similar unfolding the [implicate order](https://metavalent.com/metavalent/2024/03/10/11-11-11-Nature-Of-Turning-Points.html).

 <!-- YouTube Player -->
 <iframe id="ytplayer" type="text/html" class="center" width="560" height="320" src="https://www.youtube.com/embed/LdwXb4xaKVGSZVob&t=3470" frameborder="0"></iframe>